Livingdead1989/livingdead1989.github.io/_projects/homelab-2026.md

 ## New Design

-With a few tweaks, I can achieve all of my targets:
+Fundamentally, there are no issues with the software or services; instead, the homelab would benefit from architectural and hardware changes to meet all targets.

+These can be summarised as:

-- By adding a <abbr title="Uninterruptible Power Supply">UPS</abbr> to my <abbr title="Power Distribution Unit">PDU</abbr>, I can provide battery power to all hardware simultaneously.
+- **Add** a <abbr title="Uninterruptible Power Supply">UPS</abbr> to provide battery power to all hardware.
-- Adding another Proxmox compute node will enable me to transition to a <abbr title="High Availability">HA</abbr> Proxmox cluster.
-This not only improves resiliency but also reduces the impact of bursty workloads.
+- **Deploy** an additional Proxmox compute node to create a <abbr title="High Availability">HA</abbr> Proxmox cluster, improving resiliency and reducing the impact of bursty workloads.
-- Transition from a USB to a networked Zigbee coordinator, ensuring that Home Assistant can access it reliably within a <abbr title="High Availability">HA</abbr> Proxmox cluster.
+- **Replace** the USB Zigbee coordinator with a networked coordinator to ensure reliable access for Home Assistant within the <abbr title="High Availability">HA</abbr> cluster.
-- Transitioning to a <abbr title="Network Attached Storage">NAS</abbr> allows me to remove automatic power-on dependencies completely, accommodate additional drives for future growth, and provide a repository for backups.
+- **Move** storage to a <abbr title="Network Attached Storage">NAS</abbr> to remove automatic power-on dependencies, accommodate future drive expansion, and provide a backup repository.
-- Ensuring that any new hardware supports at least 2.5 <abbr title="Gigabit Ethernet">GbE</abbr> will enable me to leverage improved network capabilities, while existing hardware can be upgraded as needed.
+- **Upgrade** network hardware to support at least 2.5 <abbr title="Gigabit Ethernet">GbE</abbr>, leveraging improved network speeds while maintaining the option to uplift existing equipment.
-- Incorporating a <abbr title="Virtual Private Network">VPN</abbr> server will provide secure remote access for network management.
+- **Introduce** a <abbr title="Virtual Private Network">VPN</abbr> server to provide secure remote access for network management.

 ---